How and when did you get started with make-up?

 With my very first palette, honestly, I was very uneducated on the process of actually creating make-up.
 I made the choice of using a private label (a choice I now recognise as a bad one).
 What that means is adding your name to an existing product.
 This lead to a lot of problems and even hate directed towards me because other brands had a similar product.

-Has there been any figure that inspired your artistically or in general?
+Has there been any figures that inspired you artistically or in general?

 I would definitely say Charlotte Tilbury and Pat McGrath.
 They are very inspirational and influential figures in the make-up industry, individually owning very successful make-up brands.
 They both inspire me in a different manner: I love the effortless classic looks by Charlotte Tilbury, but Pat McGrath caught my eye with her portfolio filled with beautiful editorial looks.

-Can you share some of your future plans for the brand?
+Can you share some of the future plans for your brand?